iampritishpatil/blog_source/other.md

 ---
 layout: page
-title: About
+title: "other"
-subtitle: Who am I?
+subtitle: "test other page"
 permalink: /other/
 ---

-I am a 4th year undergraduate at Indian Institute of Science.
+Other page.